-You’ve read all the advice about locking your Facebook account down so recruiters and HR professionals can’t look at it.
+You’ve read all the advice about locking your Facebook page down so recruiters and HR professionals can’t look at it.
 You’ve done that.
 Now you’re free to cut loose.
 Right?
+Well, no. Not until you think about how to annoy someone on Facebook.

-Not so fast.
-Look at your Friends list.
+Take a few minutes and look at your Friends list.
 Do you see any current or former colleagues there?
 Classmates?
-People who might refer you to your next job?
+You know, people who might refer you to your next job?

 Would You Refer an “Unfollowed” Facebook Friend to a Job?